 - Property Insurance: no later than 24 hrs as of the onset of insurance events for Clauses K1 - Burglary and/or K2 – Robbery and no later than 3 (three) days for any of the other insurance events;

 - Overseas Medical Expense Insurance: no later than 7 (seven) days as of returning to Bulgaria (provided the Assistance Service has not been used); Should the Insured choose to use the Assistance Service, he shall notify the company providing the assistance by immediately reporting to the hotline shown in the policy;

 - General Third Party Insurance: no later than 7 (seven) days as of becoming aware of the existence of circumstances establishing third party liability.
 No later than 7 (seven) days in case of filing a claim against the Insured by a third party that has sustained the damage.

 - Various Financial Losses Insurance, Credit Insurance, and Guarantees Insurance: no later than 7 days as of the occurrence of the insurance event (the day on which, after becoming due and payable, payment of the repayment schedule has become outstanding – after the customary period of grace has expired and the debtor has failed to make due);

 - Livestock Insurance: within 3 (three) days;

 2.3.
 All notifications shall be in writing.
-The Insured shall send the Insurer a (to the Headquarters or through an agent) a duly filled in Insurance Event Notification Form (the form shall be enclosed with every insurance agreement).
-Notifications may be sent via fax or e-mail, or delivered in person to representatives of the Mobile Units.
-All notifications received will be recorded in a log book by reference number and date.
+The Insured shall send the Insurer a (to the Headquarters or through an agent) duly filled-in Insurance Event Notification Form (the form shall be enclosed with every insurance agreement).
+Notifications may be sent via fax or e-mail or delivered in-person to representatives of the Mobile Units.
+All notifications received will be recorded in a logbook by reference number and date.